buddhist-uni/buddhist-uni.github.io/courses.md

 ### [<i class="fas fa-user-slash"></i> The Function of Buddhism]({% link _courses/function.md %})
 An introduction to the Buddhist practice, placing the meditative and ethical trainings in their broader developmental context.

----
-Footnotes:

-[^overlap]: By "non-overlapping" I mean that I have tried to resist featuring the same piece of content in two different classes.
-While some of the subject-matter will overlap between classes, "non-overlapping" guarentees that no matter how many of our courses you take, you'll never have to read the same book or listen to the same lecture twice.